Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

 \subsection{Science-Quality versus Operational ``Response''}

-To quantify the effect of flare-label quality on the prediction models' skill scores, we compare the LSTM model and the logistic regression model for 6/12/24 forecasting trained using \texttt{Science-Quality} and \texttt{SWPC-FTP} flare list while fixing the SHARPs parameter inputs at definitive SHARPs.
-Box plots of six commonly adopted skill scores (TSS, HSS, POD, F1, FAR, ACC, see, e.g., \citet{chen2019iden} for definitions) for the 24-hour forecasting windows are shown in Figure~\ref{fig:LSTM_24_defSHARPS_SCI_vs_OPR} and Figure~\ref{fig:Logreg_24_defSHARPS_SCI_vs_OPR} for the LSTM model and the logistic regression model, respectively.
-The 6-hour and 12-hour window prediction results exhibit consistent trends as these.
-The numerical results for all different model setups are given in Tables in Appendix~\ref{appendix:comparisonresults}.
+To quantify the effect of flare-label quality on the skill scores of the prediction models, we compare an LSTM model and a logistic regression model for 6/12/24 forecasting, trained using \texttt{Science-Quality} and \texttt{SWPC-FTP} flare lists, while using the definitive SHARPs parameter as inputs.

-We trained models using data from Solar Cycle 24 (5/1/2010–12/31/2019) and tested them with different time intervals within Solar Cycle 25.
+We trained models using data from Solar Cycle 24 (5/1/2010–12/31/2019) and tested them using different time intervals in Solar Cycle 25.
 The evaluation spans four distinct testing intervals that correspond to different phases of Solar Cycle 25.
 The 2020–2021 period reflects the early rising phase and is near solar minimum, characterized by extremely low flare occurrence and a highly imbalanced dataset.
 The 2022 period represents an evolving phase with increasing magnetic complexity and flare frequency.
 The 2023–2024 interval corresponds to the solar maximum, featuring intense flare activity and a high positive sample ratio (often exceeding 0.8).
-Finally, the combined 2020–2025 evaluation window averages performance across the full range of solar activity and reflects the overall performance of the model with a balanced test set.
+Finally, the combined 2020–2025 evaluation window averages performance across the full range of solar activity and reflects the model's overall performance with a balanced test set.

+{We selected six skill scores (TSS, HSS, POD, F1, FAR, and ACC; see, e.g., \citet{chen2019iden} for definitions) to comprehensively evaluate model performance.
+TSS and HSS are widely used in space weather forecasting and are particularly suitable for imbalanced classification problems, while the remaining metrics (POD, FAR, F1, and ACC) are standard evaluation measures in general classification tasks.
+Box plots of these skill scores for the 24-hour forecasting windows are shown in Figure~\ref{fig:LSTM_24_defSHARPS_SCI_vs_OPR} and Figure~\ref{fig:Logreg_24_defSHARPS_SCI_vs_OPR} for the LSTM model and the logistic regression model, respectively.
+The 6-hour and 12-hour window prediction results exhibit consistent trends as these.
+The numerical results for all model setups are presented in the Tables in~\ref{appendix:comparisonresults}.}